Chanda-Abdul/Several-Coding-Patterns-for-Solving-Data-Structures-and-Algorithms-Problems-during-Interviews/✅  Pattern 02: Two Pointers.md

 tripletWithSmallerSum ([0], 0)//0
 ````
 - Sorting the array will take `O(N * logN)`.
 The `searchPair()` will take `O(N)`.
 So, overall `searchTriplets()` will take `O(N * logN + N^2)`, which is asymptotically equivalent to `O(N^2)`.
-- The space complexity of the above algorithm will be `O(N)` which is required for sorting if we are not using an </i>in-place</i> sorting algorithm.
+- The <b>space complexity</b> of the above algorithm will be `O(N)` which is required for sorting if we are not using an </i>in-place</i> sorting algorithm.

 > Write a function to return the list of all such triplets instead of the count.
-How will the time complexity change in this case?
+How will the <b>time complexity</b> change in this case?

 ````js
 function tripletWithSmallerSum (arr, target) {